 - Fold in chocolate chips and set the batter aside.

-- Heat about a teaspoon of butter in a large skillet over medium-high heat.
+- Heat about a teaspoon of butter in a large skillet over medium-high heat or on a griddle.

 - Spoon the batter into the pan to form pancakes.
 I do about ¼ cup batter per pancake.
 Don’t overcrowd your pan to make them easy to flip.
 I like to make a maximum of 3-4 pancakes at a time depending on their size.